Inactive private training establishments

 • submit a PTE Annual Return Statutory Declaration that confirms they wish to comply with all Rules on reopening

 • advise NZQA of their recovery plan and what they intend to deliver.
-This includes programmes and training schemes, staff and site information and any changes
+This includes programmes and micro-credentials, staff and site information and any changes

 • advise Immigration New Zealand of their intent to reopen (if the PTE hosts international students).